What you'll study

 Develop a professional network of creative relationships.
 Visiting lecturers, tutors and mentors have included: Annabel Arden, co-founder of Complicite; Walter Meierjohann, theatre director; Tinuke Craig, theatre director; Amy Hodge, theatre & film director; Sam Curtis Lindsay, Artistic Director Hackney Showroom; Jay Skelton; Sophie Fiennes, film-maker; Barbara Houseman; Timothy Sheader, Artistic Director Open Air Theatre; Emma Baggott, theatre director; Nikolai Foster, Artistic Director Curve, Leicester; Abigail Graham, theatre director; Jaz Woodstock-Stewart, theatre director; Mita Pujara and many others.

 The MA runs over an extended academic year of 13 months.

 It comprises of four taught modules over the course of three consecutive terms, followed by an Independent Research Project that results in a resourced practical project presentation documented in the Director’s Workbook.

 - Part 1: A foundation in wide-ranging mind-body skills and techniques, rooting directors in the language of improvised, devised, collaborative and immersive story-telling.

 - Part 2: Creating and directing a Devised Piece and an Adaptation Project.

 Module 2: Framing the Space

-- This module expands the director’s awareness and language of Visual and Spatial Storytelling, Visual and Musical Composition, and introduces approaches to Director –Designer creative collaboration.
+- Expending the director’s awareness and language of Visual and Spatial Storytelling, Visual and Musical Composition, and introducing approaches to Director–Designer creative collaboration.

 Module 3: The Director's Journey

-- Dialogue with the Playwright – Director Preparation from page to stage, working with complex texts, dramaturgy
+- Dialogue with the Playwright: Director Preparation from page to stage, working with complex texts, dramaturgy

 Module 4: Professional Directing Practice